5% Discount off the tour price (Excludes any Local Payment Find out more

 Gorilla permits are limited, so we have to allow two days to ensure that the whole group gets to go trekking.
 Should all permits be available on day four, we then visit Lake Bunyonyi on day three.
 Between gorilla trekking, we enjoy village walks and seek out the splendid birds that populate the edges of Bwindi Forest.

 Leaving the mountains and forests of Bwindi Forest National Park behind, we descend to the open savannahs of the Queen Elizabeth National Park, where we will spend the next two nights at a remote campsite.
 We explore the Ishasha section of the national park, an area well-known for its tree-climbing lions, as well as abundant mammal, reptile, and bird species - keep an eye out for the numerous primates that call this forest home.
 On our game drives in Queen Elizabeth Park, we scan the tall fig trees for lions and search the grasslands for other game.

 We get an early start and after packing up camp, we traverse Queen Elizabeth National Park.
 Driving through the Maramagambo Forest we keep an eye out for wild chimpanzees and diverse birdlife en route to the Rwenzori Mountains.

-We set up our camp at a local community centre and then take a walk through rural villages, before moving up into the forest to the Rwenzori lookout point where we have a picnic lunch.
+We set up our camp at a local community centre before moving up into the forest to the Rwenzori lookout point where we have a picnic lunch.
 The "Mountains of the Moon" rise some 5000 meters above sea level, with slopes that are covered in tropical forest and yet, considering their proximity to the equator, it is surprising to see the peaks are often snow-capped.

-After our picnic lunch we drive down the mountains by vehicle towards and on to the fringes of Fort Portal.
+After our picnic lunch, our guide takes us on a walk before we drive down the mountains by vehicle towards and on to the fringes of Fort Portal.